 - You send the second follow-up email

 This is what happens in the middle of the funnel:

 - You convert the lead into a paying customer

-Automated email sequences can be used multiple ways.
-You can set one up to do things like:
+Automated email sequences can be used in multiple ways.
+You can set 1 up to do things like: